 For Americans, the most common scales are the Interagency Language Roundtable scale (ILR) and the American Council on the Teaching of Foreign Languages scale (ACTFL).

 The ILR, which was developed by the United States Foreign Service Institute, is a fairly simple five-level scale: elementary proficiency (S-1), limited working proficiency (S-2), professional working proficiency (S-3), full professional proficiency (S-4) and native or bilingual proficiency (S-5).
 The ILR is the standard measure of language proficiency for jobs in the federal government.

-The ACTFL was developed from the ILR, but it’s more granular.
-It has five main levels (novice, intermediate, advanced, superior and distinguished), and the first four levels are each split into low, medium and high sub-levels, allowing for a very specific proficiency evaluation.
+The ACTFL was developed from the ILR, but it’s a little more granular.
+It has five main levels (novice, intermediate, advanced, superior and distinguished), and each of the first four levels are each split into low, medium and high sub-levels.
+This allows for a very specific proficiency evaluation.
 According to the ACTFL website, the scale is “intended to be used for global assessment in academic and workplace settings.”

-Europeans generally use the Common European Framework of Reference (CEFR) for defining language skills.
+Europeans generally use the Common European Framework of Reference — usually referred to simply as CEFR — for defining language skills.
 It’s a six-point scale, divided into three main groups: basic user (A), independent user (B) and proficient user (C).
 These are then each split into two sub-levels: A1 and A2, B1 and B2, and C1 and C2.
-You’ll want to use this scale if you’re planning to get a job in Europe or to enroll in a European school that requires foreign language skills.
+You’ll want to use this scale if you’re planning to get a job in Europe or to enroll in a European school that requires language skills.

 You could pick a scale and rely on self-assessment to define your skill level in a second language, but a more empirical way to determine where you fit would be to take a language proficiency exam.
 There are a number of tests available that give results based on the various scales, so the best move is probably to select an exam based on the scale you’d like to use (and, of course, the language you’re learning).